0xPARC/0xparc-intro-book/src/kzg.typ

 A curve is called *pairing-friendly* if this pairing can be computed reasonably (e.g. BN254 is pairing-friendly, but Curve25519 is not).

-This construction is actually uses some really deep graduate-level number theory (in contrast, all the math in @ec is within an undergraduate curriculum) that are well beyond the scope of these lecture notes.
+This construction actually uses some really deep graduate-level number theory (in contrast, all the math in @ec is within an undergraduate curriculum) that is well beyond the scope of these lecture notes.
 Fortunately, we won't need the details of how it works;
 but we'll comment briefly in @pairing-friendly on what curves it can be done on.
 And this pairing algorithm needs to be worked out just once for the curve $E$;